Skip to the main content

 Kayla is apprenticing to be a welder.
 Watch as Kayla discusses starting her apprenticeship while still in high school and obtaining financial support to attend a technical institute.

-Register for apprenticeship training in Alberta
+Register for apprenticeship education in Alberta

 Follow these 3 easy steps:

-1. Choose a trade
+1. Choose a program

-2. Find an employer
+2. Find a sponsor

-You must be employed to become an apprentice.
-Thousands of employers hire and train apprentices.
 Search thousands of Alberta job postings here on alis.
 You can narrow your search to trades-related job postings or just apprenticeships.

 The Canada Job Bank lists apprenticeship job postings in Alberta, as do private job boards like Indeed and Workopolis.
 You should also check with your local trade union about employment opportunities.